temporalio/temporal/docs/architecture/workflow-update.md

 When a Workflow completion command creates a new run, accepted Updates are failed in the same way: with the `acceptedUpdateCompletedWorkflowFailure` failure on the `completed` future.
 Admitted Updates, though, are aborted with the retryable `ErrWorkflowClosing` error.
-Server internally retries this error and new attempt should land on the new run.
-Because Updates received while the Workflow Task was running haven't been seen by the Workflow yet can be safely retried on the new run.
+The server internally retries this error and the next attempt should land on the new run.
+Because Updates received while the Workflow Task was running haven't been seen by the Workflow yet, they can be safely retried on the new run.
 It also provides a better experience for API callers since they will not notice that the Workflow started a new run.